By the Armenian Americans for Human Rights

 One plaintiff was Dr. Yigal Arens, director of USC’s Digital Government Research Center and a son of former Israeli Defense Minister Moshe Arens.
 The ADL eventually paid the plaintiffs’ legal fees and $150,000.

-A second lawsuit was filed by African Americans and civil rights organizations including the National Conference of Black Lawyers, American Indian Movement, Arab-American Anti-Discrimination Committee, and Committee in Solidarity with the People of El Salvador.
+A second lawsuit was filed by African Americans and civil rights organizations including the National Conference of Black Lawyers, the American Indian Movement, the Arab-American Anti-Discrimination Committee, and the Committee in Solidarity with the People of El Salvador.